mrkkrp/mmt/README.md

 Rebind symbols according to `specs` and evaluate `body`.

-Each of `specs` must be either a symbol naming the variable to be rebound or of the form:
+Each element of `specs` must be either a symbol naming the variable to be rebound or of the form:

 ```
 (symbol initform)